Fix: Windows 10 do not Display Delete Confirmation Dialog

 If you want a dialog box to appear when deleting a file/folder on Windows 10, this guide will assist you.

-There are at least two ways through which you can bring back Windows 10 confirm delete dialog box; these are the following:-
+There are at least two ways through which you can bring back the Windows 10 confirm delete dialog box; these are the following:-

-1. Using Recycle Bin properties dialog
+1. Using the Recycle Bin properties dialog

 2. Via Local Group Policy Editor